yash-sharma1/docs-site/docs/list.md

 ### Deposit

-Before validators can vote on the proposal you created, you need to deposit enough BNB (for now is 2000 BNB).
+Before validators can vote on the proposal you created, you need to deposit enough BNB (like 2000 BNB).
 You may have already deposit a number of BNB when you propose, in the upper case, it is 100 BNB.
 So now you still need to deposit another 1900 BNB.